krmbzds/stars/README.md

 - [Shopify/measured-rails](https://github.com/Shopify/measured-rails) - Rails adapter for the measured gem.
 Encapsulate measurements and their units in Ruby and Rails.
 - [jsonapi-serializer/jsonapi-serializer](https://github.com/jsonapi-serializer/jsonapi-serializer) - A fast JSON:API serializer for Ruby (fork of Netflix/fast_jsonapi)
 - [shioyama/mobility](https://github.com/shioyama/mobility) - Pluggable Ruby translation framework
-- [AndyObtiva/glimmer-dsl-libui](https://github.com/AndyObtiva/glimmer-dsl-libui) - Glimmer DSL for LibUI (Prerequisite-Free Ruby Desktop Development GUI Library - The Quickest Way From Zero To GUI - No need to pre-install any prerequisites.
-Just install the gem and have platform-ind
+- [AndyObtiva/glimmer-dsl-libui](https://github.com/AndyObtiva/glimmer-dsl-libui) - Glimmer DSL for LibUI (Prerequisite-Free Ruby Desktop Development GUI Library - The Quickest Way From Zero To GUI - If You Liked Shoes, You'll Love Glimmer! - No need to pre-install any prerequisites.
 - [barsoom/attr_extras](https://github.com/barsoom/attr_extras) - Takes some boilerplate out of Ruby with methods like attr_initialize.
 - [chrisseaton/rhizome](https://github.com/chrisseaton/rhizome) - A JIT for Ruby, implemented in pure Ruby
 - [enderahmetyurt/turkish_banks](https://github.com/enderahmetyurt/turkish_banks) - All Turkish Banks and Their Branches